RedPitaya/redpitaya-knowledgebase/learn_fpga/fpga_learn.rst

 `Red Pitaya <http://redpitaya.com/>`_ is a `Zynq7 FPGA <https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html>`_
-– based low-cost electronic board with many components such as a two-core ARM processor, fast ADCs, fast DACs, USB, LAN, etc. In many respects, Red Pitaya is similar to the Arduino or Raspberry Pi with a large community of enthusiasts and increasing collection of open-source material.
+– based low-cost electronic board with many components such as a two-core ARM processor, fast ADCs, fast DACs, USB, LAN, etc. In many respects, Red Pitaya is similar to the Arduino or Raspberry Pi, with a large community of enthusiasts and an increasing collection of open-source material.
 What makes Red Pitaya even better are two fast ADCs, two fast DACs and, most of all, the programmable logic or `field-programmable-gate-array (FPGA) <https://en.wikipedia.org/wiki/Field-programmable_gate_array>`_.
 With on-chip FPGA Red Pitaya could be used for high-performance computing, state-of-the-art measurement system, signal processing